OliverCadman/product_feedback_app/README.md

 # Frontend Mentor - Product feedback app solution

-This is a solution to the [Product feedback app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-feedback-app-wbvUYqjR6).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is my solution to the [Product feedback app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-feedback-app-wbvUYqjR6)

 ## Table of contents